 Who can participate?

-Children, 18 months to 4 years old, who show signs of a developmental disorder or ASD, may be eligible for participation.
+Children, 18 months to 4 years old, who show signs of a possible ASD or developmental delay, may be eligible for participation.
 Typically developing children are also needed for the study.

 Your child cannot be in this study if he or she has: